 \subsection{Observations and approximate model}

-Data are discrete measurements of $(\Vt)$ while $(\Wt)$ is not measured.
-We denote $t_0\leq t_1\leq \cdots\leq t_n$ the discrete observation times.
+Data are discrete measurements of $(\Vt)$, while $(\Wt)$ is not measured.
+We denote $t_0\leq t_1\leq\cdots\leq t_n$ the discrete observation times.
 We denote $\Vi=V_{t_i}$ the observation at time $t_i$ and $\Vton=(V_{t_0},\ldots,V_{t_n})$ the vector of all the observed data.
-Let $\theta \in \Theta \subseteq \mathbb{R}^p$ be the vector of parameters to be estimated.
-We consider estimation of all identifiable parameters of the observed coordinate, and the rate parameter of the unobserved channel dynamics $\theta=(g_{Ca}, g_K, g_L, V_{Ca}, V_K, I, \gamma, \phi)$.
-Note that $C$ is a proportionality factor of the conductance parameters and thus unidentifiable, as well as the constant level in $f(\cdot)$ is given by $g_LV_L + I$, and thus $V_L$ (or $I$) is unidentifiable.
-We conjecture that the information about $\sigma$ in the observed coordinate is close to zero, and thus, in practice also $\sigma$ is unidentifiable from observations of $\Vton$ only, at least for any finite sample size.
+Let $\theta\in\Theta\subseteq\mathbb{R}^p$ be the vector of parameters to be estimated.
+We consider estimation of all identifiable parameters of the observed coordinate and the rate parameter of the unobserved channel dynamics $\theta=(g_{\mathrm{Ca}}, g_{\mathrm{K}}, g_{\mathrm{L}}, V_{\mathrm{Ca}}, V_{\mathrm{K}}, I, \gamma, \phi)$.
+Note that $C$ is a proportionality factor of the conductance parameters and thus unidentifiable, as well as the constant level in $f(\cdot)$ is given by $g_{\mathrm{L}}V_{\mathrm{L}} + I$ and, thus, $V_{\mathrm{L}}$ (or $I$) is unidentifiable.
+We conjecture that the information about $\sigma$ in the observed coordinate is close to zero and, thus, in practice, also $\sigma$ is unidentifiable from observations of $\Vton$ only, at least for any finite sample size.
 This happens because $\sigma$ is mainly shaping the dynamics of $\Wt$ between spikes, while the dynamics during spikes resemble deterministic behavior, and the influence of $\Wt$ on $\Vt$ is only strong during spikes.
-This is confirmed in Sections \ref{sec:application} and \ref{sec:simulation} where misspecification of $\sigma$ is shown not to deteriorate the estimation of $\theta$.
-Finally, we assume the scaling parameters $V_1-V_4$ known because otherwise the model does not belong to an exponential family, as required by assumption (M1) below.
-This could be solved by introducing an extra optimization step in the EM-algorithm at the cost of precision and computer time.
+This is confirmed in Sections~\ref{sec:application} and \ref{sec:simulation} where misspecification of $\sigma$ is shown not to deteriorate the estimation of $\theta$.
+Finally, we assume the scaling parameters $V_1$--$V_4$ known because otherwise the model does not belong to an exponential family, as required by assumption (M1) below.
+This could be solved by introducing an extra optimization step in the EM algorithm at the cost of precision and computer time.
 It is not pursued further in this work.

 The aim is to estimate $\theta$ by maximum likelihood.
 However, this likelihood is intractable, as the transition density of model (\ref{eq:SML}) is not explicit.
-Let $\Delta$ denote the step size between two observation times, which we for simplicity assume does not depend on $i$.
+Let $\Delta$ denote the step size between two observation times, which for simplicity we assume do not depend on $i$.
 The extension to unequally spaced observation times is straightforward.
-The Euler-Maruyama approximation of model (\ref{eq:SML}) leads to a discretized model defined as follows
+The Euler--Maruyama approximation of model (\ref{eq:SML}) leads to a discretized model defined as follows: